 Facebook Cover Photo Size

-Facebook cover photos are 820 pixels wide and 312 pixels tall for desktop, and 640 pixels wide by 360 pixels tall for mobile.
+Facebook cover photos are 851 pixels wide and 315 pixels tall for desktops, and 640 pixels wide by 360 pixels tall for mobile.
+The photo should be less than 100 kilobytes.
 If your uploaded image is smaller than these dimensions, Facebook will stretch it to fit, making it appear blurry.
-To avoid this, ensure the cover photo you upload meets the dimension requirements.

-How do Facebook cover photos appear on mobile screens vs. desktop screens?
+How do Facebook cover photos appear on mobile vs. desktop screens?

-It makes sense that mobile devices would display a smaller version of the cover photo than a desktop screen would, and the image below describes exactly why that happens.
-As you can see, there's a lot of space around the perimeter of the photo that could be cut off when a visitor is viewing it on a mobile screen vs. a desktop screen if you're not careful with your design.
+Mobile devices display a smaller version of the cover photo than a desktop screen.
+As you can see, there’s a lot of space around the perimeter of the photo that could be cut off when a visitor is viewing your photo on a mobile screen.

-Therefore, it's best to place the important parts of your content in the green space.
-Doing this will make sure everyone can see your cover photo properly regardless of the device they're using.
+Therefore, it’s best to place the important parts of your content in the green space.
+Doing this will ensure everyone can see your cover photo properly regardless of the device they use.

 Need help getting started?
 Below, you’ll find Facebook cover photo templates and best practices to guide you when designing your brand's cover photo artwork.